-- 1. Late Assignment policy for the first draft: - Late first drafts are accepted.
-For each hour that the assignment is late, one percent (1%) will be deducted from the assignment score. - Note that a first draft is required to receive a grade on the final submission.
-You can submit a first draft even if you miss the deadline for Outline and Bibliography. - No written feedback will be provided for a late assignment, but you can schedule an extra in-person meeting to receive feedback. - 2.
+- 1. Late Assignment policy for the first draft: - Late first drafts are accepted if you let me know.
+There is no grade penalty. - Note that a first draft is required to receive a grade on the final submission.
+You can submit a first draft even if you miss the late deadline for Outline and Bibliography. - No written feedback will be provided for a late assignment, but you can schedule an extra in-person meeting to receive feedback. - 2.
 Send your file LastNameFirstDraft.pdf as an email attachment by the due date. - 3.
-In the folder called assignment7 in your MATH2794W YourName project, put all source files (.tex, .bib, image files, etc) needed to produce the PDF file.
+In the folder called assignment7 in your Oveleraf project, put all source files (.tex, .bib, image files, etc) needed to produce the PDF file.